barumau/pandunia/eng/402_sual_e_javabe.md

 There is a symbol of _the blue planet_ against the background of the dark blue galaxy.
 The equality sign is laid over the Earth to symbolize global equality.

+#### What is the symbol of Pandunia?

+The symbol of Pandunia is the circled equals sign, which is also in the flag.
+It is easy to draw by hand.
+In computers, there is a dedicated circled equals symbol: `⊜`.
+Its Unicode code is U+229C, but unfortunately it's not visible with all fonts.
+It can be written easily in the smiley-style: `(=)` or `(＝)`.

 #### Where do Pandunia words come from?